 Then work out where you want to spend the night.

 Pre-book your accommodation

-Book accommodation with parking, in advance.
+Definitely book accommodation with parking in advance.
 I know it seems obvious but bear in mind that in towns and cities, it may be tricky to find free overnight parking.
 Also compare the hotel’s parking fee with nearby car parks if it seems high.

 Choose somewhere with free cancellation just in case you need to make last-minute changes.
 You can filter your search on Booking.com for all of these as well as any other features that are important to you in your accommodation.

 The last thing you want is for all the important information about where you’re going, and especially where you’re staying, stored only on a phone that’s just died on you.
 For this reason, it pays to write down the addresses, phone numbers and other essentials on a piece of paper that you keep handy.

 Documentation and safety requirements for driving in Portugal

 Driving licence and ID